 Humanitarian assistance continues to be needed, including for Nigerian and Malian refugees

-An above‑average crop was gathered in 2014.
-The aggregate cereals production was estimated at some 4.8 million tonnes, about 14 percent higher than the 2013 output and 7 percent above the average of the previous five years.
-Production of millet, the most important staple crop, increased by 14 percent compared to 2013.
+An above-average crop was gathered in 2015.
+The aggregate cereals production in 2015 was estimated at some 5.4 million tonnes about 11 percent above the 2014 output and 14 percent above the average of the previous five years.
+Production of millet, the most important staple crop, increased slightly by 3 percent compared to 2014.

 Continued assistance still needed for vulnerable people, including refugees

 Niger hosts a large number of refugees due to the continuing civil conflict in neighbouring Mali and Nigeria.
 The influx of refugees increased dramatically over the past few months following the deterioration of the security situation in north eastern Nigeria.
 Over 114 000 people are estimated to have left Nigeria for the Diffa Region of Niger; while an additional 60 000 Malian refugees are still living in Niger.
 The refugee crisis has exacerbated an already fragile food situation.
 Niger has been struck by successive severe food crises in recent years that resulted in the depletion of household assets and high level of indebtedness.
 The food security situation has remained difficult in several parts of the country due to the lingering effects of the previous crises and the impact of recent years’ erratic rains on crops and pastures in some regions.
 Several segments of the population still need food and non-food assistance to restore their livelihoods and enable them to have better access to food.
 Over 657 000 people are estimated to be in Phase 3: “Crisis” and above, according to the last analysis of the “Cadre Harmonisé” (Harmonized Framework) conducted in the country.